swetha679/EX.No.2.1-CREATE-A-3D-SOLID-MODEL-FROM-ISOMETRIC-DRAWING/README.md

 ## Date:

 ## AIM
-To create a 3Dmodel from the given isometric drawing using fusion 360 tool.
+To create a 3D model from the given isometric drawing using fusion 360 tool.

 ## REQUIREMENTS
 1. Autodesk fusion 360